Sorry, I’m not inviting you to a “bring your own beverage” party. I’m warning you away from a get-rich scheme called “Be Your Own Banker.”

 According to the “become the bank” people selling this concept, you are the big winner here because you’re paying interest to yourself, not the bank.

 The BYOB salespeople are incredible marketers.
 This must be where political campaign managers ply their trade in between elections.
-They blast our financial system, banks and bankers, mutual fund managers, and financial advisors.
+They blast our financial system, banks and bankers, wall street, mutual fund managers, and financial advisors.
 They profess to care about the customers they call “clients.”

 Problems with Becoming Your Own Banker